SimulatedGREG/electron-vue/docs/en/docs/getting_started.md

 ## Scaffolding

 This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli) and includes options to customize your final scaffolded app.
-Certain dependencies and scripts use ES6 specific features so the use of `node@^6.5.0` or higher is recommended.
+The use of `node@^6.5.0` or higher is recommended. electron-vue also officially recommends the [`yarn`](https://yarnpkg.org) package manager as it handles dependencies much better and can help reduce final build size.

 ```bash
 # Install vue-cli and scaffold boilerplate